Favio101/IT_home_labs/README.md

 - Created an Active Directory Domain and set up a server as the domain controller
 - Create OUs, Users, and Groups
 - Added Users to Groups
+- Set up the domain controller as a DNS Server, including static IP address and DNS Server address configuration
+- Added additional VMs, running Windows 11 Enterprise, to the domain and tested GPOs

 ### 🧠 What I Learned:
 - How to mount ISO files and boot from them